 The ability to capture the voice of your consumer today is quite abundant and that’s a fantastic thing.
+No wonder having a virtual receptionist you can rely on is essential in addressing your consumers.
 Like at most businesses, Brand Thunder continuously looks at how it can improve its product.
 We’re thankful for the various channels available that allow our users to voice their own thoughts on where we should focus.
 Collectively, we build a better product faster.

 It’s also not too surprising that what half the audience thinks is great, puts off the other half.
 I think that’s where a blend of looking at your business metrics and listening to your consumer helps paint the more complete picture of what you should be delivering.
 We want to implement a good customer service system like the ones from Salesforce.

 A recent example for Brand Thunder can be found in the New Tab search box we include with our interactive browser themes.
 To look at the performance of the tab search box shows active usage and win for our users, however, listening to complaints in our uninstall survey suggests a contingent dissatisfied with the placement.
 We added a simple check box to allow users to remove the feature.
 Win-win.

 I’ve captured the placements and tools we find most useful to hear what our customers have to say.
 Would love to know your thoughts if there are some obvious ones we’ve missed.

 In the web applications business, you realize that when you get a lot of people trying your product, you get a lot of people leaving it.
 That’s a great pool of people to help you understand likes and dislikes.
 We tapped into it by looking through the WordPress Plugins in search of a survey tool we could use on our Uninstall page.
 We felt Surveys fit our need best and the developer offered good information on his site.